 The crises of our century threaten the extinction of all life in all nations across all continents.
 Internationalism is not a luxury.
 It is a strategy for survival.

 Our mission is to build a planetary front of progressive forces.
-We define progressive as the aspiration to a world that is: democratic, decolonised, just, egalitarian, liberated, solidaristic, sustainable, ecological, peaceful, post-capitalist, prosperous, and plural.
+We define progressive as the aspiration to a world that is: democratic, decolonised, just, egalitarian, liberated, feminist, ecological, peaceful, post-capitalist, prosperous, plural, and bound by radical love.

 Our mandate is to build the infrastructure for internationalism.
-We support, connect, and coordinate progressive forces as members of our International.
-We build the scaffolding for a planetary front with the strength to fight and win.
+The forces of progress remain fragmented, while wealth and power consolidate around the world.
+We build the scaffolding of a planetary front with the strength to fight and win.

 We seek unity through shared struggle.
-The fierce urgency of the present moment demands the strategic alliance of all progressive forces.
-But coordination does not require compromise.
+The present crisis demands the strategic alliance of all progressive forces.
+But coordination does not require submission.
 We aim to build a broad coalition, while making space for creative contention inside of it.

 We aspire to eradicate capitalism everywhere.
 We believe that exploitation, dispossession, and environmental destruction are written into the genetic code of capitalism.
 We do not support efforts to save this system, nor enable its expansion to all corners of the earth.

-Our internationalism stands against imperialism in all its forms: from war and occupation to privatization and “structural adjustment”.
+Our internationalism stands against imperialism in all its forms: from war and sanctions to privatization and “structural adjustment”.
 We believe that these are not only tools of domination by some nations over others.
-They are also the tools of division to set the workers and peoples of the world against each other.
+They are also the tools of division to set the peoples of the world against each other.

 We speak in many languages.
 Linguistic barriers strengthen class domination, white supremacy, and indigenous dispossession.
 We aim to transcend linguistic barriers to find our own common language of resistance.